jasp-stats/jaspQualityControl/inst/help/processCapabilityStudies.md

 #### Type of data distribution
 - Type of data distribution: indicate whether the data approximates a normal distribution or another distribution (Weibull, Lognormal, 3-parameter Weibull, and 3-parameter Lognormal)
  - Specify a distribution: the non-normal distribution to be used.
  - Non-normal capability statistics: the method used to calculate the capability statistics for non-normally distributed data.

+#### Capability studies
+- Specification limits:
+ - Lower specification limit: the value used as the lower specification limit.
+ - Target value: the value used as the target.
+ - Upper specification limit: the value used as the upper specification limit.
 - Process capability plot:
  - Number of bins: the number of bins to be plotted.
  - Process capability tables:
  - Confidence interval: the percentage of confidence used for calculating the intervals of process capability's statistics (Cp, Cpk, Pp, Ppk, and Cpm).

-#### Specification limits
-- Specification limits:
- - Lower specification limit: the value used as the lower specification limit.
- - Target value: the value used as the target.
- - Upper specification limit: the value used as the upper specification limit.

 #### Distribution of the process
 - Histogram:
  - Fit distribution: display a line of the data's distribution.
  - Number of bins: number of bins to be used for the histogram.
 - Probability table and plot
- - Rank method: the method used to calculate the rank of the data, displayed in the probability plot.
  - Null distribution: the distribution underlaying the data displayed in the probability plot.
  - Display grid lines: add grid lines to the probability plot.

+### Advanced Options
+ - Rank method: the method used to calculate the rank of the data, displayed in the probability plot.

 ## Output
 -------